kanishkpaul/kanishkpaul/README.md

 I like first-principles thinking, ambitious systems, and products that turn raw model capability into real leverage.
 The lane I care about most is simple: build machines that can **reason better, act better, and think with more structure**.

-I believe the greatest unlocks happen when we cconnect **disparate fields together**.
+I believe the greatest unlocks happen when we connect **disparate fields together**.
 When needed, I challenge assumptions, thinking at a level above first principles.

 If that sounds intense, good.
 That is the point.